-In this post, I am going to delve a little more about this
+In this post, I am going to delve a little more about this close up penetration trick.

 I am also sharing with you other related magic wooden boxes which include Trapdoor by U. F. Grant, Lippincott Box, and the Strong Box by Joe Porper.